kai-ma/bristol_project/README.md

-**I hope there are interesting rules for the use of stamps to make the app more interesting.**
+**♥ I hope there are interesting rules for the use of stamps to make the app more interesting.**

 - Slow messaging for ordinary stamp—— a three-hour delay(close to the feeling of writing letters)
 - Different kind of stamp: ordinary stamp、accelerated stamp(instant messaging)、super stamp(no need to pay stamp for this conversation)